 Set on the green end of Principe Real near the botanical garden, it lures hungry patrons for this high-end seafood.
 The place is perfect for bad weather too since it has a large terrace garden.
 You must try the braised mullet with bread crumbs, chilled oysters, tuna tartare, artichoke puree, and fava beans.
 For mains, don’t miss the lobster rice with toasted buckwheat and herbs, or the anchovy.

 José Avillez was the first Portuguese to stamp two Michelin stars in his curriculum and the first to obtain that distinction for the Greater Lisbon (Chiado district).
 Some dishes incorporate classic ingredients, like seared sirloin with rosemary, while others are more bold, such as the braised red mullet with liver juice.
 The 10-table place is a champion of innovative serving styles.

-Awarded two michelin stars in 2017 and 2018, the place presents a fine dining kitchen with reinterpretations of Portuguese classics, some Asian touches and globally influenced meals by traveller chef Sa Pessoa.
+Awarded two Michelin stars in 2017 and 2018, the place presents a fine-dining kitchen with reinterpretations of Portuguese classics, some Asian touches, and globally influenced meals by traveler chef Sa Pessoa.
 Alentejo pork presa with banana chutney, passionfruit & spiced molasses jus, and local sole with chorizo & noisette hollandaise are great treats.

 Tapisco melts tapas and snacks in the same pot.
 The place is known for its elegant employees who serve gently.
 Tapisco also carries Chef Henrique Sá Pessoa’s signature.
 La bomba de Lisboa, meat croquettes wrapped in potatoes with a twist is highly recommended.
 Also, keep the Vermouth Bar in mind.